zacanger/niddesa/text/generated-translations/mahaniddesa/09-chinese-google.md

 "But I didn't see the subtle thoughts from here": "From here, from the silence within himself, or from the path, or from the teachings of the Dhamma, he did not get the proper thoughts, thoughts of arrival, thoughts of phenomena, thoughts of causes, Possibility (location) thinks, where is wisdom from?"
 This is the case, but I don't see the subtle thoughts from here.
 Or, "He didn't get impermanence or impermanence thinking; suffering or oblivious thinking; without self or conformity without self thinking; only wanting to arise or only cognition, where does wisdom come from?"
 This is also true but he did not see from here Think slightly.
 "Therefore you set (see) as bewildered": ""Therefore", therefore; that reason; that cause; that condition; that cause is set, seen, seen, watched, contemplated, and observed as the delusion, foolishness, Ignorance, ignorance, sophistry."
 So you consider (see) deceiving.
      Because of that, the Lord said:
-     "[World Zun: "Ma Gendiya!"]
+     "[Blessed One: "Ma Gendiya!"]
 Yi Zhi repeatedly questioned after seeing it, and came to delusion in his grip, But I don't see the subtle thoughts from here, so you think (see) as confused. "
     77. Equal or extraordinary or despicable, whoever he thinks he would argue because of that, When unshakable in the three kinds, he does not want to be "equal and superior."